-- (a) It is a condition of employment that employees, contractors and volunteers, who have, or are reasonably likely to have access to care recipients undergo a National Criminal History Record Check, commonly known as a Police Check on commencement of employment and at any other time as directed by the employer. - (b) The employer will pay the cost of renewal of Police Checks for employees required to undergo such checks. - (c) New employees will be required to pay for their initial Police Check before commencing employment.
+(a) It is a condition of employment that employees, contractors and volunteers, who have, or are reasonably likely to have access to care recipients undergo a National Criminal History Record Check, commonly known as a Police Check on commencement of employment and at any other time as directed by the employer.

+- (b) All current employees are responsible to pay for the cost of renewal of Police Checks for employees required to undergo such checks. - (c) New employees will be required to pay for and provide a copy of their Police Check before commencing employment.